-3.8 Inventories
+3.9 Inventories

 Inventories are valued at lower of the cost and net realisable value.
 Cost is determined using weighted average cost basis.
 Cost of inventories comprises all costs of materials, duties and taxes (other than those subsequently recoverable from tax authorities) and all other costs incurred in bringing the inventory to their present location and condition.
+Cost of finished goods and work-in-progress includes the cost of materials, conversion costs, an appropriate share of fixed and variable production overheads and other costs incurred in bringing the inventories to their present location and condition.
 Net realisable value represents the estimated selling price in the ordinary course of business less the estimated costs of completion and the estimated costs necessary to make the sale.

-3.9 Provisions and contingencies
+3.10 Provisions and contingencies